 Ongoing Work and Research Opportunities

-I currently supervise one Ph.D. student and two undergraduate research students, but I have some projects where I have opportunities for students to study, so I have summarized the state of my open projects (as of Nov 2020).
+I currently supervise one Ph.D. student, 1 MS student, and 4 undergraduate research students on various projects, but I have some projects with opportunities for students to study, so I have summarized the state of my open projects below (as of Jan 2021).